 We are always looking at ways to improve our knowledge and delivery of support to children with SEND.
 Staff are individually trained in areas that are of benefit to the children they work with regularly and we are developing roles across the school for individuals to be specialists in certain areas.
-This will be with support from the Aspire Incusion team.
+This will be by the appointment and training of Dyslexia and Autism Champions as well as appointing a trained Thrive practitioner.